r3c/cottle/docs/page/05-advanced.rst

 Instead of converting complex object hierarchies to Cottle values, you can have the library do it for you by using .NET reflection.
 Keep in mind that reflection is significantly slower than creating Cottle values manually, but as it's a lazy mechanism it may be a good choice if you have complex objects and don't know in advance which fields might be used in your templates.

-To use reflection, create a new ``ReflectionValue`` instance from any .NET object instance and pass it to your context.
-Its fields and properties will be accessible like if it were a Cottle map:
+To use reflection, invoke :meth:`Value.FromReflection` method on any .NET object instance and specify binding flags to indicate which members should be made visible to Cottle.
+Fields and properties resolved on the object will be accessible like if it were a Cottle map:

 .. code-block:: plain
     :caption: Cottle template